TDiblik/tomasdiblik.cz/README.md

 TODO:

 - Somehow somewhere add section where you can see my 3d models (https://modelviewer.dev/ ??)
-- Somehow somewhere add section where you can see my photo/video edits

 Blog posts to write:

-- My experience teaching middle schoolers programming -- Personal
 - Use and integrate with Micorosft Dataverse as SQL database -- Technical
 - Clearing common misconceptions about Cloud / What is cloud from technical point of view?
 (Thanks to the marketing deparment, even a lot of IT people are confused about what cloud is, this article will explain cloud from the ground up from technical point of view)
 - My 3d printing journey -- Personal